-STEP 1:

-Identify the problem(s) and need for policy

-How will I identify what the pressing health concerns and problems are in my workplace?
+STEP 1: Identify the problem(s) and need for policy How will I identify what the pressing health concerns and problems are in my workplace?
 What pressing health concern or problem is there in my workplace?
 What additional information do I need about the problem?
 How will I go about collecting the information that I need?
 If the problem were solved, how would my business/organization benefit?
 How will I evaluate the effectiveness of the policy?

+STEP 2:

+Gather support from all employees

+Outrier Support from all employees

+I have still I make a the accompany and interest of

-Gather support from all employees How will I raise the awareness and interest of: Management?
-STEP 2: Management?
-Gather support from all employees Employees?
+How will I raise the awareness and interest of:

 Management?
-Who or which team of people will develop the policy?

 Employees?

+Employees:

 Who or which team of people will develop the policy?
-Who or which team of people will develop the policy?
-Who or which team of people will develop the policy?
-Who or which team of people will develop the policy?

 How will I gather information on how staff envision that this policy will affect their workplace?

-How will I gather information on how staff envision that this policy will affect their workplace?
+now will regarder information on now stall envision that this policy will affect their workplace:

-How will I communicate progress and encourage and incorporate employee feedback into the process?
+How will I communicate progress and encourage and incorporate employee feedback into the

+process?